 - Related Searches

 You can create a document from a query or save them to a list and add them to your document later.
-This feature is useful for adding an FAQ section in your blog post.
-Frase recently introduced keyword volume; it helps to choose high volume phrases.
+This feature is useful for adding an FAQ section to your blog post.
+Frase recently introduced keyword search volume; it helps to choose phrases with high monthly search volume.
+You can filter the questions by user intent as well, although you’d still need a keyword research tool to come up with content ideas.

 Frase’s Concept Map